B3CODER/AIML-Project-Series/Project2_Q&A_Bot_for_College_Admission/README.md

 ---------------------------------------------------------------------------
 # Requirements
-To install the required packages for this project, run:
+To install the required packages for this project, run: <br>
--> pip install -r requirements.txt
+pip install -r requirements.txt

 ---------------------------------------------------------------------------

 # Project Structure

 Project2_Q&A_Bot_for_College_Admission/
 │
 ├── static/